 Interacting with transgender people from Japan in the form of cyber pets is an oddly and uniquely intimate experience.
 This is what artist Zoyander Street brought together for Doc/Fest’s 2019 Alternate Realities exhibition with Interactive Portraits: Trans People in Japan – turning interviews they’d conducted with these twelve people into portraits of experience and emotion rather than of physical likeness.
 Each participant was free to open up with the promise of being anonymised as a videogame character, which visitors to the exhibition then met and interacted with using something vaguely reminiscent of a Game Boy.
 It’s an imaginative take on interactive documentary, invoking a cosy nostalgia for lo-fi videogames, as well as familiarity with the basic button-pushing gameplay of a single-player role-playing game, to create connections between real people.

-Zoyander’s explorations into playful and playable forms of documentary run side by side with his inquiries into topics around identity and emotion.
+Zoyander’s explorations into playful and playable forms of documentary run side by side with their inquiries into topics around identity and emotion.
 They carry out interviews and PhD research at the same time as repurposing old tech and experimenting with new tech at their base in Replicast – a studio complex set up by artist Jennifer Booth in the same building as a working foundry, which Zoyander thinks “might be the nicest studios in Sheffield”.

-We spoke to Zoyander about “toxic garbage” and using art to process ideas around emotion, trans issues and the self, as he prepared new work for Platform – an exhibition by the first five Sheffield artists to benefit from the Freelands Artists Programme.
+We spoke to Zoyander about “toxic garbage” and using art to process ideas around emotion, trans issues and the self, as they prepared new work for Platform – an exhibition by the first five Sheffield artists to benefit from the Freelands Artists Programme.